 Sanger (an older technology) isn't able to assign mutations to specific alleles.
 Not only can Plasmidsaurus's technology do that, but we would also visualize it for users!

-Other tools like Snapgene offer a MSA visualizer, but using it requres entering a separate dedicated flow.
+Tools like Snapgene offer a MSA visualizer, but using it requres entering a separate dedicated flow.

 Users wanted to see what distinct alleles made up each sample, and what mutations were seen on each allele.
 This meant we needed to show each of these alleles stacked up to a reference sequence.
 Multiple sequence alignment (which can be used outside of an alleles-in-a-sample context) scales exponentially with the number of sequences being compared, causing it to get computationally expensive very quickly.
 As a result, most other software that have this feature require it be used in a dedicated view.